DiaLight/Flame/readme.md

 Note: It is possible to find newer test builds on [github actions](https://github.com/DiaLight/Flame/actions)

-Note 2: The `Data` directory and `ddraw.dll` file are not required for this to work, but are recommended.
+Note 2: The `Data` directory are not required for this to work, but are recommended.

 ## Files explained

 The `Data` folder in the zip file contains patches for some campaign maps taken from the link https://keeperklan.com/downloads.php?do=file&id=141.
 These fix creatures like Dark Angels not spawning in some campaign maps.

-The `ddraw.dll` in the `flame.zip` file are taken from https://github.com/narzoul/DDrawCompat/releases/tag/v0.5.3 It fixing some graphical bugs and i think improve general stability.
-This dll is especially needed for those who observe graphic artifacts when starting the game or whose game crashes immediately upon starting any game level The Steam version of the game is installed along with this `ddraw.dll`

 # For Software Developers